seijuro/kafka-common/README.md

 # runnable-kafka

-includes Skeleton Kafka producer & consumer class & custum executor class.
+This project includes Skeleton Kafka producer & consumer class & LoopExecutorServiceWrap.
+Skelton producer & consumer is useful to make Kafka producer & consumer running on multi-thread environment.

 # Usage

 1. Import this project as module in your project.
 2. Extends Skeleton class and write business logic (SkeletonProducerLoop for Producer, SekeltonConsumerLoop for Consumer).
 3. override methods & write bussiness logic.